NAME

 Force a particular interface (controlled by its MAC address) to have a static IP address after boot.

-The fields in the parameter are: ipaddr is the IP address. gw is the optional gateway IP address. len is the subnet mask length (an integer).
+The fields in the parameter are: ipaddr is the IP address. gw is the optional gateway IP address. len is the optional subnet mask length (an integer).
 The final parameters are zero or more nameserver IP addresses.

 This option can be supplied zero or more times.